-As a human race, we are inclining more and more towards the betterment of our health and environment.
+We are increasingly inclined towards improving our health and environment as a human race.
 A company that focuses on such a mission is Fitbit.
 They have introduced a series of fitness smartwatches, bands, and other accessories to keep track of your weight, heart rate, steps, and so much more.

 It can take records of your daily activity- walking, jogging, swimming, or cycling.
 When you wear the Fitbit gear, you can watch your fitness progress on the Fitbit app through your mobile phone and even manually log the activity.

 The Fitbit Charge line has a touchscreen, mobile notifications, ECG tracker, EDA scan for stress management, automatic exercise detection, information tracking, built-in GPS, and water-proof features.
-These attributes make this line the most expensive and the most advanced Fitbit gear in the market.
+These attributes make this line the most expensive and advanced Fitbit gear.

 On the other hand, the Fitbit Inspire line comes with a heart rate detector, sleep tracker, and notifications for calls and texts from your mobile phone.
 As you can see, the Charge has more features than Inspire.

 Next, let’s get to know the Fitbit Ace wristband.
-This device can track the sleep, steps, and other physical activities of children.
-Your child can wear it in the shower but not the pool as it is only splash-proof.
-Furthermore, this band can receive notifications, texts, and calls when connected to a mobile phone.
+This device can track children’s sleep, steps, and other physical activities.
+Your child can wear it in the shower but not the pool, as it is only splash-proof.
+Furthermore, when connected to a mobile phone, this band can receive notifications, texts, and calls.

 The newer lines include better features.
 Still, Fitbit Ionic came with dust-proof, water-proof, and damage-resistant glass.